 In compliance with federal law, Collegium Charter School and parents/guardians of students participating in the Title I program shall jointly develop and agree on the written parental involvement policy.
 This policy was created to foster parent participation in the development and participation of our school’s programs.
 We recognize the instrumental role our parents and staff play in creating a supportive learning environment.

-If you have questions regarding the Title I – Reading Assistance Program, please contact a Title 1 Reading Specialist listed below.
+Questions?
+If you have questions regarding the Title I – Reading Assistance Program, please contact our Title 1 Lead, Mrs. Danilson.